18epedersen/normandy-e2e-tests/README.md

 Suite of end-2-end tests for Mozilla's Normandy Control Shield UI.

 Each scripts in the tests subdirectory exercises a different workflow of the UI.
-The tests are ordered 1-9.
-The tests run sequentially, and the first (test1) will run first, and the last (test9) test will run last.
+The tests are ordered 1-8.
+The tests run sequentially, and the first (test1) will run first, and the last (test8) test will run last.

 The workflows tested are:

-1. Adding a new recipe
 2. Filling out the recipe form
 3. Editing a recipe
 4. Approving a recipe